JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 This short piece of code does the following things:

-- makes a new drawing 500 units square, and saves it in "my-drawing.svg" in SVG format.
+- makes a new drawing 500 units square, and will save it in the file "my-drawing.svg" in SVG format.

 - moves the zero point from the top left to the center.
 Graphics applications usually start measuring from the top left (occasionally from the bottom left), but it's easier to work out the positions of things if you start at the center.
-The `origin` function moves the `0/0` point to the center of the drawing.
+The `origin()` function moves the `0/0` point to the center of the drawing.

 - selects one of the 200 or so named colors (defined in [Colors.jl](http://juliagraphics.github.io/Colors.jl/stable/))